Skip to main content

 Start using CodeRabbit Agent

 Once the Base Scope is saved, open CodeRabbit from Slack’s Apps sidebar or search for “CodeRabbit” in Slack — the Chat tab shows starter prompts to help you begin.
 You can also mention @coderabbit in any channel to start a conversation there.
+In the web app, Slack-specific administration now lives under Slack settings.
 You can refine scopes, connections, and sandbox settings at any time.

 What the Base Scope does